How to Compress PNG Without Losing Quality

 Consider converting to WebP

 WebP achieves 25-35% better compression than PNG at equivalent quality.
 Use Squoosh to convert — it supports lossless WebP for pixel-perfect results or lossy WebP for maximum compression.
 WebP is supported by all modern browsers and is the recommended format for web images.
+Keep a copy of the original and verify transparency, text edges, gradients, and dimensions after each change.
+If the image is for publication, test the final file in the destination page rather than trusting a file-size number alone.

 6